nikita-0209/mf-al-gfn/README.md

 python -m pip install .[all]  # Install the remaining dependencies of this package.
 ```

-Optionally, you may want to set up the AMP oracles (required only if you wish to run experiments with the anti-microbial peptide environment).
-Install the clamp-common-eval library from [MJ10/clamp-gen-data](https://github.com/MJ10/clamp-gen-data/tree/mfgfn-v1.0) by cloning the repo and then running the following where the repository is cloned:

 Finally, consider renaming the log directory and data directory arguments (if necessary) in `config/user/anonymous.yaml`

 ## Usage